Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 Spiritual Practices for Moving Through a Dark Night of the Soul

-When the darkness thickens around me, I ask “How?” by turning to practices — art, music, poetry, nature, and movement accompany me in the unknowing.
-Here, I’m more attuned to patterns, synchronicities, and the wisdom of my body.
+When the darkness thickens around me, I ask “How?” by turning to practices — art, music, poetry, nature, attention, and movement accompany me in the unknowing.
+Here, there is attunement to wisdom beyond intellect.
+In practice, I engage with my direct experience.

 “Belief is in the head.
 Hope is in the body.
 Trust is in the body.”